-Right now, the newest oil concerning many, one that is shaking up the knowledge workplace, is ChatGPT.
-Released by OpenAI on November 2022, ChatGPT combines chatbot functionality with a very clever language model.
+Recently, the newest oil concerning many, one that is shaking up the knowledge workplace, is ChatGPT.
+Released by OpenAI in November 2022, ChatGPT combines chatbot functionality with a very clever language model.
 Or to be more precise, the GPT in its name stands for Generative Pre-trained Transformer.

-I previously wrote a blog about robots in the workplace.
-One of the concerns I raised then was that of AI taking away our jobs.
-But perhaps, now, the even bigger concern is AI doing our writing, generating our essays, and substituting for both our creative and critical thinking.
-Thus, in this first blog on everyone’s favorite chatbot, I summarize the origins of this technology.
-Adopting the perspectives of both writer and teacher, I touch on the limitations of ChatGPT.
-I also consider its nefarious effects on conveying disinformation and threatening academic integrity.
+Global Campus previously published a blog about robots in the workplace.
+One of the concerns raised then was that of AI taking away our jobs.
+But perhaps, now, the even bigger concern is AI doing our writing, generating our essays, or even our TV show scripts.
+That is, many are worried about AI substituting for both our creative and critical thinking.

 Training Our AI Writing Helper

-It should be noted that ChatGPT is not an entirely new technology.
-That is, large language models have long been integrated into customer service chatbots, Google searches, and autocomplete e-mail features.
-The ChatGPT we know is an updated version of GPT-3, which has been around since 2020.
-But if we want to be really picky, we can trace its origins to almost 60 years ago, when MIT’s Joseph Weizenbaum rolled out ELIZA: the first chatbot.
+ChatGPT is not an entirely new technology.
+That is, experts have long integrated large language models into customer service chatbots, Google searches, and autocomplete e-mail features.
+The ChatGPT of today is an updated version of GPT-3, which has been around since 2020.
+But ChatGPT’s origins go further back.
+Almost 60 years ago, MIT’s Joseph Weizenbaum rolled out ELIZA: the first chatbot.
 Named after Eliza Doolittle, this chatbot mimicked a Rogerian therapist by (perhaps annoyingly) rephrasing questions.
-If it was asked, for instance, “My father hates me,” it would reply with another question: “Why do you say your father hates you?”
+If someone asked, for instance, “My father hates me,” it would reply with another question: “Why do you say your father hates you?”
+And so on.

 The current ChatGPT’s immense knowledge and conversational ability are indeed impressive.
 To acquire these skills, ChatGPT was “trained on huge amounts of data from the Internet, including conversations.”
-This encyclopedia of text-based data was combined with a “machine learning technique called Reinforcement Learning from Human Feedback (RLHF), in which human trainers provided the model with conversations in which they played both the AI chatbot and the user.”
+An encyclopedia of text-based data was combined with a “machine learning technique called Reinforcement Learning from Human Feedback (RLHF).”
+This is a technique in which human trainers provided the model with conversations in which they played both the AI chatbot and the user.”
 In other words, this bot read a lot of text and practiced mimicking human conversations.
-Its responses, nonetheless, are not based on actually knowing the answers, but on predicting what words will come next in a series.
+Its responses, nonetheless, are not based on knowing the answers, but on predicting what words will come next in a series.

 The results of this training is that this chatbot is almost indistinguishable from the human voice.
 And it’s getting better, too.
-As chatbot engages with more users, its tone and conversations become increasingly life-like.
-OpenAI claims that this “dialogue format makes it possible for ChatGPT to answer follow-up questions, admit its mistakes, challenge incorrect premises, and reject inappropriate requests.”
+As chatbot engages with more users, its tone and conversations become increasingly life-like (OpenAI).

 Using ChatGPT for Mundane Writing Tasks

-I’ve used, tested, and challenged ChatGPT.
-Although I can’t say for certain that it always admits its mistakes, it definitely rejects inappropriate requests.
-It will deliver some clever pick-up lines, but it won’t provide instructions for cheating on your taxes or on your driver’s license exam.
+Many have used, tested, and challenged ChatGPT.
+Although one can’t say for certain that the bot always admits its mistakes, it definitely rejects inappropriate requests.
+It will deliver some clever pick-up lines.
+However, it won’t provide instructions for cheating on your taxes or on your driver’s license exam.
 And if you ask it what happens after you die, it is suitably dodgy.

-But what makes ChatGPT so popular, and some would say dangerous, is the plethora of text-based documents it can write, such as the following:
+But what makes ChatGPT so popular, and some would say dangerous, is the plethora of text-based documents it can produce, such as the following: